ou’ve likely already heard the buzz about WannaCry, the global ransomware attack that affected thousands of companies on Friday, May 12, 2017.

 - Do you have a proper backup solution in place that can remedy data loss or any other kind of IT disaster?

 If your IT team cannot answer these questions, you should likely consider a different IT solution.
-Contact an Aldridge representative today to learn more about how your business can bolster its network against a cyberattack.
+Our IT consulting services can help you understand to bolster your business’s network against a cyberattack.